wundergraph/wundergraph/examples/subscriptions-live-queries/README.md

-# WunderGraph Next.js Starter
+# WunderGraph Subscriptions / Live Queries

-This example demonstrates how to use WunderGraph with Next.js.
-We are going to make your data-source accessible through JSON-RPC to your Next.js app.
+This example demonstrates how to use WunderGraph Subscriptions & Live Queries with Next.js.

+Subscriptions and Live Queries are a fundamental feature to build modern, reactive applications.

+WunderGraph supports GraphQL Subscriptions and Live Queries (via server-side polling) out of the box, no additional configuration is required.

 ## Getting Started